 The information contained in this website is updated regularly.
 If you have any questions about the process to obtain psychotropic medication approval, please do not hesitate to contact us directly.

-- The 465 form is to be used for DCF-committed children/youth only.
+- This form is to be used for DCF-committed children only.

-- For children/youth on a 96-hour hold, an Order of Temporary Custody, Committed Delinquent or Voluntary Services, DCF does not have the authority to give consent.
-Please contact the DCF worker to find out who the consenting guardian is (generally the parent).
+- For children on a 96-hour hold or an Order of Temporary Custody or who are committed delinquent or Voluntary Services Program, DCF does not have the authority to give consent.
+Please contact the DCF Social Worker to find out who the consenting guardian is (generally the parent).

-- When the child/youth is DCF-committed, please specify the person to receive the consent decision and the fax number or e-mail address to which the decision is to be sent.
+- When the child is DCF-committed, please specify the person to receive the consent decision and the fax number or email address to which the decision is to be sent.

-- Every time a child/youth changes providers or setting, a new 465 needs to be submitted to the Centralized Medication Consent Unit (CMCU).
+- Every time a child changes providers or settings, a new DCF-465 must be submitted to the Centralized Medication Consent Unit (CMCU).

 - If the plan is to continue the current psychotropic medication regimen without any changes, the medications may be given while waiting for the response from the CMCU.

 - In urgent situations after hours for new medications only, see below for how to contact the Careline.

 - For requests to start Lithium, Valproic Acid, Atypical Antipsychotic, Clozapine, and Carbamazepine, baseline studies must be documented in Section VIII - Monitoring Studies prior to approval.

 Weekdays - (Monday through Friday, 8 a.m. to 5 p.m.)